Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Observing strategy

-To pursue this goal we have devised an observing program aimed at constraining the redshift of these sources through deep imaging and spectroscopic observations.
-The goal of the imaging observations is to search for the extension of the source profile due to the host galaxy down to a surface brightness limit of around 25 mag per square arcsec.
+To pursue this goal we have devised an observing programme aimed at constraining the redshift of these sources through deep imaging and spectroscopic observations.
+The goal of the imaging observations is to search for the extension of the source profile due to the host galaxy, and the first results will be reported in a follow-up paper (Fallah Ramazani et al. in prep.).
 The goal of the spectroscopic observations is to search for stellar absorption features of the host galaxy that are usually overwhelmed by the non-thermal continuum of the jet.
 As the host galaxies are usually luminous ellipticals \citep{Urr00}, the main features that we expect are the CaHK doublet, Mgb and NaID.
-Emission lines (especially [OII], [OIII], H$\alpha$ and N[II]) are only rarely detected.
-In all cases, equivalent widths of about 5 \AA~or less are expected.
-To reach this goal, we require that each spectrum has a spectral resolution $\lambda / \Delta \lambda$ of at least of a few hundred (if possible $\sim$1000), and an average signal-to-noise ratio of $\sim$ 100 per pixel.
+Emission lines (especially [OII], [OIII], H$\alpha$, and N[II]) are only rarely detected.
+In all cases, EWs of about 5 \AA~or less are expected.
+To reach this goal we require that each spectrum has a spectral resolution $\lambda / \Delta \lambda$ of at least of a few hundred (if possible $\sim$1000), and an average S/N of $\sim$ 100 per pixel.
 The combination of these two constraints is extremely powerful.
-On the one hand the imaging detection of the host galaxy is a clear indication of the likelihood of obtaining a redshift measurement.
-Indeed it has been shown for a sample of 100 X-ray detected BL Lacs, that 90\% of the 62 targets with a detected host galaxy have as of today a spectroscopic redshift \citep{Nil03}.
-On the other hand, spectra at signal-to-noise ratio $\sim$100 and resolution $\sim$ 1000 allow for the detection of both weak host-galaxy features with EW smaller than 5 \AA~and intervening absorption systems \citep[see e.g.] [] {Pit14}.
+On the one hand, the imaging detection of the host galaxy is a clear indication of the likelihood of obtaining a redshift measurement.
+It has been shown for a sample of 100 X-ray detected BL Lacs that to date 90\% of the 62 targets with a detected host galaxy \citep{Nil03} have a spectroscopic redshift from spectroscopic programmes \citep[see e.g.][]{Pena20,Pai20}, while more than 80\% of the unresolved sources still do not have redshift values.
+On the other hand, spectra at S/N $\sim$100 and resolution $\sim$ 1000 allow the detection of weak host-galaxy features with EWs smaller than 5 \AA~and of intervening absorption systems \citep[see e.g.] [] {Pit14}.
 If the instrument we are using cannot provide us with spectra having both of these properties, we choose configurations that allow us to obtain at least one of them.